MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 ### Active versus inactive articles

 An article is either active or inactive.
-Active articles are returned in knowledge base searches in Knowledge Base integrations while inactive articles aren't returned.
+Active articles are returned in knowledge base searches in Knowledge Base integrations while inactive articles are not returned.

 An article is active if its **Enabled** advanced setting is turned on.
-If the article doesn't have specified **Valid From** and **Valid To** dates, the article will always be active.
-If the article has a **Valid From** date and a **Valid To** date, the article will only be active during the time period when the current date falls on or within the specified dates.
+If the article doesn't have specified **Valid From** and **Valid To** dates, an enabled article is always active.
+If the article has a **Valid From** date and a **Valid To** date, an enabled article is only active during the time period specified by those dates.

+**screen**

 An article is inactive if its **Enabled** advanced setting is turned off.
-It is also inactive if its **Enabled** setting is turned on, but the current date falls outside the date range specified in the article's **Valid From** and **Valid To** dates.
+It is also inactive if its **Enabled** setting is turned on, but the current date and time falls outside the time period specified in the article's **Valid From** and **Valid To** dates.

-#### Specifying Valid From and Valid To dates
+#### Using Valid From/To dates for articles

 By specifying **Valid From** and **Valid To** dates for an article, you can control not just when an article becomes active, but also if and when it expires.
 For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a specific, finite period of time.
-You can accomplish this by setting the article's **Valid From** and **Valid To** dates.
+Or, you might have an article that you want to become active on specific date and remain so indefinitely.

-You can specify an open-ended date range, such that the article can remain active indefinitely once it becomes active, by omitting the **Valid To** date.
-Similarly, you can activate an article immediately after you add it by omitting the **Valid From** date.
+To specify a finite time period, use both date settings.
+To specify an open-ended date range, such that the article can remain active indefinitely once it becomes active, omit the **Valid To** date.
+To activate an article immediately after you add it, omit the **Valid From** date.

 #### Identifying an article's status